NeuManifold: Neural Watertight Manifold Reconstruction with Efficient and High-Quality Rendering Support: Conclusion

+In the first stage, we train the networks through differentiable volume rendering to establish a strong initialization for the subsequent differentiable rasterization-based optimization phase.

 We represent a 3D scene with a geometry network $G$ and an appearance network $A$.
-In particular, given an arbitrary 3D location $x$, the geometry network outputs its corresponding volume density $\sigma$, and the appearance network regresses a view-dependent color $c$ at the location.
-This can be expressed by:
+Given a3D location $x$, the geometry network outputs its corresponding volume density $\sigma$, and the appearance network regresses a view-dependent color $c$ at the location:

 where $d$ is the viewing direction.
 Our approach supports any common neural field representations for the geometry and appearance networks.
-In this work, we choose the state-of-the-art neural field representation TensoRF~\citep{chen2022tensorf} as the network architecture.
+In this work, we choose the state-of-the-art neural field representation TensoRF~\cite{chen2022tensorf}.

-In order to balance rendering quality and inference speed, we propose two kinds of appearance networks.
-For the \textit{high-quality} version, we adopt Vector-Matrix (VM) decomposition plus an MLP.
-For the \textit{fast} version, we utilize VM decomposition plus Spherical Harmonics (SH).
-This can greatly accelerate inference speed on deployment; we discuss this in detail in Sec.~\ref{sec:deploy}.